aziomo/mugen/README.md

 sound generating and music composing program made for my thesis

 to compile you need to have these libraries installed:
-- SDL2
+- libsdl2-dev
-- SDL2-image
+- libsdl2-image-dev
-- SDL2-ttf
+- libsdl2-ttf-dev
-- portaudio
+- portaudio-dev
-- libsndfile
+- libsndfile-dev

 also requires ffmpeg to work properly